 - One can specify --pg to store the metadata in an external PostgreSQL instance instead of the embedded one.

-- All infrastructure is hosted on Google Cloud Platform in the United States and managed through Terraform.
+- All infrastructure is hosted on Google Cloud Platform us-central region and managed through Terraform.

 - Each customer Bytebase instance is running inside a separate container managed by Google Container Engine (GKE).